duckietown/docs-learning_materials/book/learning_materials/10_autonomy/21_amod/AMOD_intro.md

-# Autonomous Mobility on Demand: Market, Technology, and Society  {#amodintro status=draft}
+# Autonomous Mobility on Demand: Market, Technology, and Society  {#amodintro status=ready}

-Assigned: Andrea Censi

 [Slides for this section](#amodintro-slides)